stanley108/workshop-of-sky130/README.md

 ### Pin Placement

 Pin placement is an essential part of floorplanning to minimize buffering and improve power consumption and timing delays.
 The goal of pin placement is to use the connectivity information of the HDL netlist to determine where along the I/O ring a specific pin should be placed.
 In many cases, optimal pin placement will be accompanied with less buffering and therefore less power consumption.
-After pin placement is formed we need to place logical cell blockages along the I/O ring to discriminate between the core area and I/O area:
+After pin placement is formed we need to place logical cell blockages along the I/O ring to discriminate between the core area and I/O area.

 ### Floorplanning with OpenLANE